A thriving region requires a broader definition of health

-The Healthy Communities initiative began in 1994 as a means to draw individuals and organizations together from throughout the region of northwest Missouri, northeast Kansas, southwest Iowa and southeast Nebraska to work together on the mission of engaging area citizens in building new pathways for community and regional sustainability.
-Today, six partner organizations located throughout the region, are working collaboratively towards healthier and more thriving communities.
+The Healthy Communities initiative began in 1994 as a means to draw individuals and organizations together from throughout the region of northwest Missouri and the surrounding counties in Kansas, Nebraska, and Iowa to work together on the mission of engaging area citizens in building new pathways for community and regional sustainability.
+Today, six partner organizations located throughout the region are working collaboratively towards healthier and more thriving communities.

 - education is a priority,